Northern Light Infantry Regiment: Kargil War (1999)

-In 1984, Pakistan Army was planning to capture the strategic important front of Siachen Glacier.
-However, India's R&AW detected it in time and subsequently, the Indian Army conducted Operation Meghdoot successfully thereby incurring heavy losses on Pakistan by capturing the Siachen Glacier terrain which proved to be an aggressive step for upcoming days.
-Pakistan felt humiliated and wanted to revenge and launched several failed operations suffering heavy losses.

-Lastly after 15 years, In May 1999 Pakistan began operations to occupy key Indian forward posts along the Line of Control (LoC), sparking the Kargil War.
+In May 1999, Pakistan began operations to occupy key Indian forward posts along the Line of Control (LoC), sparking the Kargil War.
 Initially Pakistan Army denied any involvement in the war.
 However, later on, it was reported that the Pakistan Army had launched forces exclusively from the Northern Light Infantry during this conflict.
 These included the 5th, 6th, 8th and 12th battalions in full strength and some elements of the 3rd, 4th, 7th and 11th battalions with the paramilitary Chitral and Bajaur Scouts, both of the Frontier Corps, deployed for logistical support.

-Massive Indian counterattack coupled with heavy diplomatic pressure from the United States forced Pakistan to begin a withdrawal after months of intense fighting.
-Pakistani casualties during this conflict, like those of other Indo−Pakistani conflicts, remain disputed and unconfirmed.
+Massive Indian counterattack coupled with heavy diplomatic pressure from the United States forced Pakistan to begin a withdrawal after months of intense fighting in what was an ignominious defeat for Pakistan.
+Also, Pakistani casualties during this conflict, like those of other Indo−Pakistani conflicts and true to well known Pakistani character, remain disputed and unconfirmed.

+At least hundred dead Pakistani soldiers were given respectful burial by Indian Army as Pakistan Army had disowned its own dead soldiers.
 International sources (such as those from the U.S. Department of Defense) place Pakistani casualties at around 700+.
 After 11 years, Pakistan officially reported that around 453 of its soldiers were killed during the conflict.
 PM Nawaz Sharif and some other sources placed the Pakistani casualties figure from 2,700 to 4,000 personnel.

+Insurgency in Khyber Pakhtunkhwa (2004–present)

+The regiment has been taking part in counter-insurgency operations in North-West Pakistan.
+On 12 June 2013, the commanding officer of the 11th NLI battalion was killed in an IED attack during a military operation in Tirah Valley.
+Captain Muhammad Faraz Ilyas Shaheed who received a commission in the Northern Light Infantry of Pakistan Army in 2020, was killed in an IED blast in the Kurram District on 18 June, 2024.

+Insurgency in Balochistan (2003–present)

+According to some sources, NLI regiments have been posted and involved in counter insurgency operations in Balochistan against Baloch separatist groups.